2007 BDO World Darts Championship: Tournament Review

 Jelle Klaasen's defence of his world championship ended in the first round with a defeat by fellow Dutchman, Co Stompé.
 Klaasen, who had a difficult year since his victory over Raymond van Barneveld in last year's final was ranked lower than his opponent and lost in straight sets.
 It was the sixth time that a champion failed to win his opening match on the defence of the title.
-Stompé's victory was his first at Lakeside since 2002 – having lost in the first round at the last five attempts.
+Stompé's victory was his first at the tournament since 2002 – having lost in the first round at the last five attempts.

-Davy Richardson finally managed to win a match at Lakeside, some fourteen years after his first attempt.
+Davy Richardson won his first match fourteen years after his first attempt.
 He had lost in the first round in 1993 (to Steve Beaton), 1999 (to Co Stompé), 2001 (to Jez Porter), 2002 (to Wayne Mardle) and 2005 (to Martin Adams) but his bad run ended with a victory over number nine seed Vincent van der Voort.

 No problems for top seed Martin Adams and other seeded players Mervyn King, Ted Hankey and Mike Veitch who all earned places in the second round with straight sets victories.